TrueBlocks/trueblocks-core/test/gold/libs/etherlib/dataUpgrade/dataUpgradeTest_README.txt

   Not enough arguments presented.

-  Usage:    dataUpgrade [-t|-v|-h]
+  Usage:    dataUpgrade [-v|-h] mode
-  Purpose:  Test upgrading from one version of the binary data to the next.
+  Purpose:  Test upgrading binary data to new format.

   Where:
-	-t  (or --testNum)    test number
-	-v  (or --verbose)    set verbose level.
+	mode                  either a number between 0 and 5, a C++ quickBlocks class name, the word 'upgradeTest' (required) -v  (or --verbose)    set verbose level.
 Either -v, --verbose or -v:n where 'n' is level -h  (or --help)       display this help screen